zaknesler/modulate/README.md

 I like keeping my favorite Spotify tracks in playlists labeled by year (e.g. a playlist called "2023") but it's annoying to add tracks to playlists manually.

-This app allows you to transfer the tracks from your private "Liked" playlist to any other playlist you choose, basically treating it as a buffer so you can press ❤️ and go on with your obviously busy life.
-It also supports playlist-to-playlist transfers, and multiple watchers per user.
+This tool allows you to transfer the tracks from one playlist to another on an interval.
+Most importantly, this also includes moving tracks from your liked/saved playlist, so you can press ❤️ and go on with your obviously busy life.

-Once you connect your Spotify account and select a playlist, it'll stay running and auto-transfer your tracks every 60 minutes (this is configurable).
-It uses OAuth2 tokens and refreshes them when necessary, as well as a signed JWT stored as a cookie for browser authentication.
-It can handle any number of accounts, so you can host it for your friends or just keep it private.
+Once you connect your Spotify account and configure a watcher, it'll stay running and auto-transfer your tracks on the interval you choose (e.g. every hour).
+You can also configure it to just copy tracks instead of removing them.
+For example, you can keep your saved tracks synced to a collaborative playlist with your friends, or vice-versa.

 <details>
   <summary><strong>View screenshot</strong></summary>